 Focus Areas: Industrial Coatings, Plastics,

-BASF SE, a global giant in chemicals, offers a range of antimicrobial additives for various industries, including medical devices, plastics, and paints.
-These additives are designed to prevent bacterial growth on surfaces and in materials, ensuring longer product lifespans and improved hygiene.
+BASF SE is a global leader in chemicals.
+It offers a range of antimicrobial additives for various industries.
+Its antimicrobial additives are widely used in medical devices, plastics, and paints.
+These additives are designed to prevent bacterial growth on surfaces and in materials.
+Their use ensures longer product lifespans and improved hygiene.

 Founded: 1802